igorkll/SComputers_docs/SComputers/Info.md

 * disk.getMaxSize():number - returns the maximum amount of data that can be written to disk in bytes

 ### display features
-* display.reset() - resets all screen settings, list:
-maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags
+* display.reset() - resets all screen settings, list of resettable data: maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags, clickData(click list), clicksAllowed
 * display.forceFlush() -
 it works like a regular flush, but updates the picture with 100% probability, ignoring setFrameCheck/setSkipAtNotSight/setSkipAtLags